wtraylor/modular_megafauna_model/docs/model.md

 pronounced sexual dimorphism not only in size (e.g. bison or proboscideans) but also in diet and behavior (e.g. elephants: \cite shannon2013diet).

+### Body Composition
+Blaxter (1989)\cite blaxter1989energy, p.
+51:

+> Schematically the body can be regarded as consisting of two components – fat
+> and non-fat. […] The non-fat material consists of water, the minerals of bone
+> and soft tissue, carbohydrate, nitrogen-containing compounds, and, in the
+> living animal, the contents of the digestive tract.
+The non-fat component of
+> the body is usually referred to as the *lean body mass* or *fat-free mass.*
+> Many studies, commencing with those of Murray (1922) and embracing a wide
+> range of adult species, have shown that the chemical composition of the
+> fat-free body is approximately constant.
+The wide range of composition of
+> animals is largely, but not entirely, due to variation in the proportion of
+> fat.

 ### Life History {#sec_life_history}

 \todo Explain how growth is linear in \ref Fauna::HerbivoreBase::get_bodymass()

+Blaxter (1989)\cite blaxter1989energy, p.
+242f:

+> Growth in weight is characteristically sigmoid; it accelerates during a short
+> initial period and then declines until, as maturity approaches, it approaches
+> zero.
+A large number of different functions have been used to describe this
+> relationship between weight and time.
+Virtually all of them state that dW/dt,
+> the rate of change in weight with time (or *rate of growth*) is a function of
+> weight at the time that dW/dt is measured.
+Such functions include the
+> logistic equation, the Gompertz function and the Bertalanffy function.
+These
+> are derived algebraically in most textbooks of biomathematics (see Causto
+> 1977).
+They were generalised by F.J.
+Richards (1959) and have been reviewed
+> and critically analysed by Parts (1982).

 ## Energy Household {#sec_energy_household}